PC4009 - Introduction to Research in Psychology (2018/19)

 6. Competently write a report of a psychology class practical in the format described by American Psychological Association (APA) style conventions.

-The summative assessment for this module has been intentionally designed to fit the module’s aims.
-It will be made up of an in-class test (40%), one practical report (20%), and a written unseen examination (40%).
+The summative assessment for this module has been intentionally designed to fit the modules aims.
+It will be made up of a multiple choice examination (40%), one practical report (20%), and a written unseen examination (40%).

-The in-class test allows opportunities for formative feedback and reflection on performance.
-The in-class test allows students to demonstrate their understanding of research design, research methods, research ethics, basics of report writing and data analysis.
-This in-class test also provides a basis for formative and summative feedback designed to support students in directing their learning, and designed to support success in the later components of assessment.
+The multiple choice examination allows opportunities for formative feedback and reflection on performance.
+The multiple choice examination allows students to demonstrate their understanding of research design, research methods, research ethics, basics of report writing and data analysis.
+This multiple choice examination also provides a basis for formative and summative feedback designed to support students in directing their learning, and designed to support success in the later components of assessment.

 In the practical research part of the module, summative and formative feedback will be given on the written research report.
 Additional individual and group oral formative feedback will be available to students within workshop sessions in relation to the activities undertaken in those sessions.

 American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC.